ForNeVeR/praefectus/Readme.md

 ### User interface

-Praefectus has a query tool (Taskwarrior-like) and a Text UI dashboard application that runs in any terminal.
+Praefectus has a query tool (Taskwarrior-like), and a Text UI dashboard application that runs in any terminal.

 ### Decentralized